Rehneet11/Vaultr/README.md

 A distributed P2P payment wallet engineered for correctness under failure — not just the happy path.

+**250 TPS · sub-60ms p99 · 35+ trace spans per transaction**

 ## The Inspiration

-At 12:00 PM, I received my monthly stipend slip via email.
-At 4:00 PM, my banking app finally showed the updated balance.
+At 12:00 PM, I received my monthly stipend slip.
 At 6:00 PM, I received the "Account Credited" SMS.

-That 6-hour delay made me ask a fundamental question: How do banks actually move money without losing it?
+That 6-hour gap made me ask — how do banks actually move money without losing it?

-I realized that under the hood, modern finance isn't a single, instant database transaction.
-It relies on eventual consistency, message brokers, and SAGA patterns to guarantee money is never duplicated or destroyed.
-I built Vaultr to reverse-engineer and implement that exact enterprise-grade reliability from scratch.

-**250 TPS · sub-60ms p99 · 35+ trace spans per transaction**
+**Vaultr** is my attempt to answer that.

+This is what it took.
 ## The Problem

 Moving money across distributed systems is easy.